How to become a doctor

 There is plenty of advice regarding the content of the UCAT available in the UCAT Official guide.
 In terms of when to actually sit the exam, it is up to you, but I would recommend that you get it out the way as early as you can – sit it by the end of August at the latest.
 Come September, you will need to focus on your school work.
 Having said that, you need to make sure you have done all the preparation you can.

 The best way to prepare is to practice.
 Practice questions over and over again until you develop your own system of working through the different forms of questions.
 You should do the practice tests timed and in exam conditions to get a feeling for what you’ll have to do on the day.
 Make sure you’re rested and that you know how to get to the test center.

 Frankly, some of the questions are strange and you need to familiarise yourself with them to give yourself the best chance.
 It is inevitable that you will find some sections more difficult than others but aim to get the highest overall score.
 You can do terribly on the Verbal Reasoning section but still do very well on the UKCAT overall if you do reasonably well on the other sections.

 Other resources to help you prepare

-The UKCAT website offers a comprehensive set of resources to help you prepare for the UKCAT with at least 300 free questions (100 are available on the Official Guide and 200 are available online through their online test platform).
+The UCAT website offers a comprehensive set of resources to help you prepare for the UCAT with at least 300 free questions (100 are available on the Official Guide and 200 are available online through their online test platform).
 It is important that you get used to the format of the test through this website – you might prefer keeping this resource till late in your practice because it will be the most representative of the actual thing since it has been made by the developers of the test.
-They also have an official guide and some practice tests.
+They also have an online tutorial and some practice tests.

-This is the youtube playlist from the official UKCAT channel.
+This is the youtube playlist from the official UCAT channel.
 It takes you through most of what you need to know about the test.